styd/apexcharts.rb/README.md

 ```
 ![Example Bar Chart](images/bar_chart.png)

+I don't know if datetime in Y-axis is possible or not in apexcharts.
-Yeah, I know.
-I will fix the Y-Axis datetime issue.
+If it's possible then I will fix it.

 #### Scatter Chart